nivaskambhampati1998/GuideMe/README.md

 # Install the requirement of the project in the virtual environment created
 pip install -r requirements.txt

-# you need two terminals to run our project one for running the django server and other for running the chat server
+# you need two terminals to run our project one for running the django server and other for running reactjs server
 python manage.py runserver

 # in another terminal